Frequently Asked Questions

-Get answers to common questions about copyright.sh, AI content licensing, and creator rights protection.
+Get answers to common questions abou copyright.sh, AI content licensing, and creator rights protection.

 copyright.sh is a content licensing platform that enables fair compensation for creators when their content is used to train AI models.
 Think of it as "ASCAP/BMI for the AI age" - we ensure creators get paid when AI companies use their work.